The Institute for Outdoor Learning (IOL) and the Activities Industry

 Adventure Activities industry in the UK.

-rather a hybrid mutual bringing its members together in a way that allows
+but rather a hybrid mutual bringing its members together in a way that

-them to capitalise on their collective strength and group buying power.
+allows them to capitalise on their collective strength and group buying

-AIM does this in two ways, firstly it creates a pool of funds that enables
+power.
+AIM does this in two ways, firstly it creates a pool of funds

-it to settle relatively low level claims on a discretionary basis.
-AIM
+that enables it to settle relatively low level claims on a discretionary

-then also purchases supporting insurance with Lloyds of London to ensure
+basis.
+AIM then also purchases supporting insurance with Lloyds of

-the pooled funds cannot be exhausted by an adverse claims experience and
+London to ensure the pooled funds cannot be exhausted by an adverse

-that large claims benefit from the security of A rated insurance
+claims experience and that large claims benefit from the security of A

 This structure enables AIM to provide cover that is comprehensive and